 This Braille code was never accepted for use by the British Braille authorities.
-The code achieved inroads into 19 schools for the blind in the United States, including the Boston school, where it was invented by a blind teacher named J.W.
+The code achieved inroads into 19 schools for the blind in the United States, including the Boston school, where it was invented by a blind teacher named Joel.W.
 Smith in 1878.
 The feature of the alphabet was that the most frequently recurring letters are represented by the smallest number of dots.
-It could therefore be written and read quicker.
-It's competitor in the United States was New York Point.
+It could, therefore, be written and read quicker.
+Its competitor in the United States was New York Point.

 Advocates of American Modified Braille code realized the need for a universal English language Braille code that would unite American and British literature into one code.
 This would not happen until the early part of the twentieth century.